Nissan Laurel: Sixth generation (C33; 1989)

-Seventh generation (C34; 1993–1997)
+Seventh generation (C34; 1993)

+Most of the information in this article was translated from the Nissan Laurel article on Japanese Wikipedia at :ja:日産・ローレル.

 The new Laurel C34 was released in January 1993.
-To meet stricter side impact legislation it was no longer available in a pillarless hardtop sedan configuration; the single body style offered was a regular saloon with B-posts.
+To meet stricter side-impact legislation, it was no longer available in a pillarless hardtop sedan configuration; the single-body style offered was a regular saloon with B-posts.
 Gone as well was the four-cylinder engine.
 Available engines included a 2.0 L six (SOHC or DOHC), a 2.5 L DOHC six, and a 2.8 L diesel six.
 The diesel engine now had three valves per cylinder, for a total of 18.
-A wider and longer body meant that there was no longer a compact sedan version on offer.
-Under Japanese vehicle classification regulations all Laurels were now in the large car category due to vehicle length and width were no longer in compliance, even those models with engines displacing less than 2000 cc.
+This series offered broader and longer body dimensions, which meant that under Japanese dimension regulations, all Laurels were now in the large car category, including models with engines displacing less than 2 liters.
 Japanese owners were now liable for additional taxes paid yearly in addition to standard registration, road tax, and inspection costs.
 Large cars have a leading "3" at the top of the license plate, while compact cars have a "5".
-Manufacturing was transferred to the Murayama plant.
+Manufacturing remained at the Murayama plant.
 The smaller Laurel Spirit was replaced by the all-new Nissan Presea.

-Some of the later models featured more sophistication such as Nissan's proprietary 4-wheel steering (HICAS) and 4-wheel drive (ATTESA) systems, which were taken from the Skyline models.
+Some of the later models featured more sophistication, such as Nissan's proprietary 4-wheel steering (Super HICAS) or 4-wheel drive (ATTESA E-TS) systems, which were shared with the Skyline models, along with ABS brakes.
 The Laurel also offered ASCD (auto speed control) with steering wheel switches on the top-of-the-line Medalist VG Selection.
-The S Club has electrical Super HICAS and ABS brakes.
 A 5-speed manual transmission was only available in the Medalist diesel version, with no manually shifted gasoline cars offered.
-Diesels and single-cam gasoline cars received four-speed automatics; more powerful gasoline cars all got a five-speed automatic.
-To add a European luxury feel, the door handle design was changed to a pull-type.
+Diesel and single-cam gasoline cars received four-speed automatics; more powerful gasoline cars all got a five-speed automatic.
+The suspension and trim packages now differed based on whether it was RWD or AWD.
+If it was rear-drive "Medalist", it was MacPherson struts for the front wheels but now offered multi-links for the rear suspension from the Skyline.
+If it was the AWD "Club" trim package, it used the multi-link for the front wheels to accommodate ATTESA.